ytomino/drake/readme.rst

 A primary project goal is re-implementing the `Predefined Language Environment`_ in Annex A, for real world applications.

-Please, read the wiki_ for more information.
+Read the wiki_ for more information.

 Environment
 -----------